Insight-Services-APAC/copilot-lab-sql/README.md

 ### Fixing a stored procedure

-The below stored procedure runs fine but has some issues that have cause odd behaviour in the application.
+The below stored procedure runs fine but has some issues that have caused odd behaviour in the application using it.
 You can find a copy of this stored procedure in the [lab3-sproc.sql](sample-data/lab3-sproc.sql) file located in the `sample-data` folder.
 The issues highlighted are:

 - Any data can be inserted into the `EmailAddress` field without validation.
 - If a non-existent customer ID is passed, the provided data is lost and no error is returned.